-The neural-network post-filter regions (NNPFR) SEI message synchronizes the annotated regions SEI message with the neural-network post-processing filter activation (NNPFA) SEI message, identified by nnpfr_target_id, for post-processing filtering of regions in pictures.
-The objects in the pictures indicated by the annotated regions SEI message is activated by the NNPFA SEI message.
+The neural-network post-filter regions (NNPFR) SEI message synchronizes the annotated regions SEI message with the neural-network post-processing filter (NNPF) SEI messages, identified by nnpfr_target_id, for post-processing filtering of regions in pictures.
+The regions in the pictures indicated by the annotated regions SEI message are activated by the NNPFA SEI message and post-filtered by the NNPFC SEI messages.
 If the annotated regions SEI messages do not exist in the PU, the neural-network post-filter regions SEI message is ignored.
 There can be several NNPFR SEI messages present for the same picture.

-nnpfr_target_id indicates the target NNPF, which is specified by one or more NNPFC SEI messages that pertain to the current picture and have nnpfc_id equal to nnpfr_target_id.
+nnpfr_target_id indicates the target NNPF, which is specified by one or more NNPFC SEI messages that pertain to the current picture and have nnpfc_id equal to nnpfr_target_id and also indicates the NNPFA SEI message with nnpfa_target_id, which has the same value as nnpfr_target_id.
+The regions of the bounding box defined by the annotated regions SEI message for the current picture are activated by the NNPFA SEI for the current picture.
 The value of nnpfr_target_id shall be in the range of 0 to 232 − 2, inclusive.